scikit-hep/uproot3/docs/source/ttree-handling.rst

 uproot.tree.TBranchMethods
 --------------------------

-Every class read from a ROOT file named "TBranch" is mixed in with :py:class:`TBranchMethods <uproot.tree.TBranchMethods>` so that these methods are available.
+Every class read from a ROOT file named "TBranch" is mixed in with :py:class:`TBranchMethods <uproot.tree.TBranchMethods>` so that the following methods are available.
 Subclasses of "TBranch" (such as "TBranchElement") inherit the mix-in.

 .. autoclass:: uproot.tree.TBranchMethods